 Significant risks are associated with homelessness – including violence, rape, trauma and addiction – children risk being removed from their parents and placed in foster care.
 Desperate to hold on to their kids, these young parents often attempt to ‘hop’ between crisis refuges in an attempt to appear as if they have safe and secure accommodation.
 This is dangerous for themselves and for their children.
 Stable, medium term accommodation gives these parents the opportunity to train, gain employment and reconnect with family.
+Click here for our latest update on HOPE.

 Sarah's Story: Keeping Her Family Safe